OWelton-Rosie/stationery/docs/INSTALLATION.md

 ```
 This will open `index.html` on [http://localhost:4000/src](http://localhost:4000/src/).

-### Now that you've got the server running locally, it's time to develop!
+### Now that you've got the project running locally, it's time to develop!

 ## Basic logic configuration
 ## JSON creation/editing